Credential Handling

 The authentication file is compatible with docker, podman and skopeo.

-When running in the GitLab CI, the CI_JOB_TOKEN
+When running in the GitLab CI, the CI_JOB_TOKEN is appended to

 automatically grant access according to the job permissions.